joshuaKnauber/tsevals/README.md

 # typed-evals

-A TypeScript-first eval framework for LLM apps.
-Define evals, run them through vitest, track regressions and improvements across iterations.
+TypeScript evals for LLM apps.
+Define evals with a typed API, run them through vitest, store every run in SQLite, browse them in a UI, diff them from the CLI.

 > [!WARNING]
 > v0.0.1.
 The name `typed-evals` is a placeholder.
 APIs may change.
 Not yet published to npm.

-## What it does

-Building agents and prompts is iterative — you tweak a prompt, change a model, restructure a tool call, and you want to know whether things got better or worse. typed-evals is for that loop:
+## What's in the box

-- A **typed API** (`defineEval`) for declaring datasets, tasks, and named scorers
+- `defineEval` — typed API for datasets, tasks, named scorers
-- A **vitest-based runner** so evals run alongside your tests with parallelism, file discovery, and watch mode for free
-- A **SQLite history** of every run so you can compare any two
+- A vitest reporter that captures per-row results to SQLite as evals run
-- A **React UI** with score-trend charts, version markers, and per-row inspection
+- A React UI with score-over-time charts and per-row inspection
-- An **agent-friendly CLI** that emits JSON, scriptable for autonomous iteration loops
+- A CLI: `run`, `dev`, `ui`, `show`, `diff`, `list` — all read-side commands emit JSON

-The differentiator is the comparison story: tag intentional iterations as **versions** (with a note like `"switched to claude-haiku-4.5"`), and every delta the UI and CLI show you is computed against the previous version, not the previous noise run.
+- Versioning: tag a run with a note (`--note "switched to haiku-4.5"`) and deltas are computed against the previous tagged version

 ## Install